 At the beginning of fiscal 2017, the Committee engaged the services of WTW to evaluate the merits of establishing a Distribution Equivalent Rights Plan (the "DER Plan") as a new component of executive compensation.
 The data provided by WTW suggested that the proposed DER Plan would be aligned with industry norms (77% of other publicly traded partnerships and 92% of a sample of broader energy/utility companies, at that time, provided such plans to their executives in one form or another).
 The Committee adopted the DER Plan on January 17, 2017 because the cash compensation resulting from the DER Plan would help, in certain instances, to lessen the gap between the total compensation paid to some of our named executive officers and the benchmark compensation data.
-Additionally, the Committee believes that the DER Plan will provide our named executive officers with a reasonable balance between performance-based and non-performance based cash opportunities and will assist our named executive officers to obtain funds to settle the taxes on equity based compensation (i.e., taxes generated when restricted units vest).
-Most importantly, the Committee believes that this form of compensation further aligns the interests of our named executive officers with the interests of our Unitholders because it provides an incentive for the types of behaviors that lead to distribution sustainability and growth.
+Additionally, the Committee believes that the DER Plan will provide our named executive officers with a reasonable balance between performance-based and non-performance based cash opportunities and will assist our named executive officers with a importantly, the Committee believes that this form of compensation further aligns the interests of our named executive officers with the interests of our Unitholders because it provides an incentive for the types of behaviors that lead to distribution sustainability and growth.

 The named executive officers of the Partnership (as defined in the DER Plan) are eligible for a distribution equivalent right ("DER") award under the DER Plan at the discretion of the Committee.
-Once awarded, a DER entitles the grantee to a cash payment each time our Board of Supervisors declares a cash distribution on our Common Units, which cash payment is equal to the amount calculated by multiplying (A) the number of unvested restricted units that have been previously awarded to the grantee under any of our RUPs and which are held by the grantee on the record date of the distribution, by (B) the amount of the declared distribution per Common Unit.
+Once awarded, a DER entitles the grantee to a cash payment each time our Board of Supervisors declares a cash distribution on our Common Units, but only after such distribution is paid to the Unitholders, which cash payment is equal to the amount calculated by multiplying (A) the number of unvested restricted units that have been previously awarded to the grantee under any of our RUPs and which are held by the grantee on the record date of the distribution, by (B) the amount of the declared distribution per Common Unit.
 The form of award agreement under the DER Plan expressly provides that the Committee retains the right to cancel, in whole or in part, any DER after its award, with or without cause.
-DERs also automatically terminate on the first to occur of: (a) the termination of the grantee's employment with us or our subsidiary (except for those situations when such termination does not result in the forfeiture of the unvested restricted units then held by the grantee, or (c) the grantee becoming employed by us or our subsidiary in a role other than as a named executive officer.
+DERs also automatically terminate on the first to occur of: (a) the termination of the unvested restricted units then held by the grantee, or (c) the grantee becoming employed by us or our subsidiary in a role other than as a named executive officer.
 Pursuant to the terms of the DER Plan, DERs, and cash payments thereunder, are considered to be "incentive compensation" for purposes of our incentive compensation recoupment policy described above.

 At its January 17, 2017 meeting, the Committee granted DERs under the DER Plan to all of our named executive officers.
-The following table summarizes the DER payments made to our named executive officers during fiscal 2018:
+The following table summarizes the DER payments made to our named executive officers during fiscal 2019:

-Name Name Payme Payment Amount
+Name Payn Payment Amount

-Michael A. Stivala \$ 147,938
+Michael A. Stivala \$ 191,322

-Michael A. Kuglin \$ 93,814
+Michael A. Kuglin \$ 119,765

-Steven C. Boyd \$ 87,079
+Steven C. Boyd \$ 115,621

-Douglas T. Brinkworth \$ 85,335
+Douglas T. Brinkworth \$ 111,923

-Paul Abel \$ 81,122
+Paul Abel \$ 118,208

-The DER Plan payments made to our named executive officers during fiscal 2018 are reported in the column titled "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table below.
+The DER Plan payments made to our named executive officers during fiscal 2019 are reported in the column titled "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table below.